t04glovern/azure-iot-trashe/DEVPOST.md

 After doing the labeling, customvision.ai made it easy to train our model, automatically doing the model selection, test/train split and model training processes.
 The output of this was a set of predictions and a docker container targeted towards our desired architecture (ARM for a Raspberry Pi).

 ![CustomVision Prediction Results](designs/custom-ai-prediction-01.jpg)

 Based on our results, the outcomes seem perfectly reasonable for the current use-case, especially for a proof of concept of "is this actually possible", and gives us a baseline to move forward from.

 ### Model Deployment

-We'd set ourselves a bit of a challenge: for the actual creation of everything IOT related we would try to do as much service creation and deployment as code, trying to keep our steps repeatable. **** MORE CONTENT, TLDR: Platform as code, try to avoid as much manual work, how we used IOT hub and private container repo to do deployment and how we can push updates*****
+We'd set ourselves a bit of a challenge: for the actual creation of everything IoT related we would try to do as much service creation and deployment as code, trying to keep our steps repeatable. **** MORE CONTENT, TLDR: Platform as code, try to avoid as much manual work, how we used IoT hub and private container repo to do deployment and how we can push updates*****

 ### Dark Bin

 Surprisingly with all of the technical challenges, one of the problems we encounted was actually simplistic.
 Our model did not perform well when we attempted it in real life because the lighting of the bin was insufficent to get a clear image.
 We wanted to avoid manual interaction so a simple lighting system was cobbled together using a small [USB LED light](https://www.altronics.com.au/p/d0385-dimmable-usb-gooseneck-led-light/) we had laying around.

 ![Lighting Example](designs/trashe-light-example.gif)

 ## Accomplishments that we're proud of